BOW VALLEY MODEL RAILROAD ASSOCIATION

 2. How long does it take to set up your layout?

 It depends a bit on the size of the layout.
 You would think smaller layouts would be a lot quicker to set up than larger ones but, in fact, when we have a larger layout, we also have more members on hand to help.
-On average, we can set up a good-sized layout for a show in about two hours.
+On average, we can set up a good-sized layout for a show in a couple of hours.

 3. Who owns the layout?
 What about the trains?